 A federal district court granted final approval to the settlement in this case on August 11, 2020.
 A former Class Member, who had opted out, appealed the settlement.
 After losing two appeals before the Ninth Circuit Court of Appeals, she filed a petition for review by the U.S. Supreme Court.
 The petition for review was denied on October 4, 2021.

 The Settlement has been finally approved and became effective on November 3, 2021.
 The Settlement Administrator sent the first round of Class Member settlement checks on January 21, 2022, and the second round of checks on July 7, 2023.
 Counsel estimates that the third round of payments will be issued in late 2024, however, an exact payment date has not been determined at this time.
-The three rounds of payment are because, under the Settlement, the County makes three equal payments, in 2022, 2023, and 2024.
+The three rounds of payments are because, under the settlement, the County makes three equal payments, in 2022, 2023, and 2024.
 Updates will be posted to the homepage of this website.
 Please continue to monitor the website for updates.

 Benefit payments will be mailed by check to the most recent address on file.
 Please remember to notify the Settlement Administrator of any address updates for future payments.
 See FAQ 17.